cenyk1230/cenyk1230/README.md

 - ⚡ Fun fact: ...
 -->

-- 😄 I’m an AI tech leader at Zhipu AI, where we have recently released ChatGLM App named [智谱清言](https://chatglm.cn/download?fr=cenyukuo).
+- 😄 I’m an AI tech leader at Zhipu AI, where we have [智谱清言](https://chatglm.cn/) and [MaaS platform](https://open.bigmodel.cn/).
-- 🔭 I’m currently working on AI agents for social networks using graph neural networks (GNNs) and large language models (LLMs).
+- 🔭 I’m currently working on how to apply large language models (LLMs) to real-world scenarios.
 - 🌱 I obtained my bachelor's degree and Ph.D. in Computer Science at Tsinghua University in 2018 and 2023.
 - 📫 How to reach me: cenyk1230@gmail.com